seratch/slack-cloudflare-workers/README.md

 [![npm version](https://badge.fury.io/js/slack-cloudflare-workers.svg)](https://badge.fury.io/js/slack-cloudflare-workers)

-The "slack-cloudflare-workers" library is a Slack app development framework for Cloudflare Workers.
-The framework is highly inspired by Slack's [Bolt framework](https://api.slack.com/tools/bolt), but the design is not exactly the same with [bolt-js](https://github.com/slackapi/bolt-js).
+The **slack-cloudflare-workers** library is a Slack app development framework designed specifically for **Cloudflare Workers**.
+This framework draws significant inspiration from Slack's [Bolt framework](https://api.slack.com/tools/bolt), but its design does not strictly follow the [bolt-js](https://github.com/slackapi/bolt-js) blueprint.

-The following are key differences:
+Key differences include:

-* TypeScript focused: better type safety and clearer typings for developers
+* _TypeScript focused_: Enhances type safety and clarifies typings for developers
-* Lazy listener enabled: [bolt-python's lazy listener feature](https://slack.dev/bolt-python/concepts#lazy-listeners) is enabled out of the box
+* _Lazy listener enabled_: [bolt-python's lazy listener feature](https://slack.dev/bolt-python/concepts#lazy-listeners) is provided out of the box
-* Zero additional dependency: no other dependencies apart from TypeScript types
+* _Zero additional dependencies_: No other dependencies required beyond TypeScript types

 ### Getting Started

-Let's get started with a Cloudflare Workers project template:
+Let's begin by using a Cloudflare Workers project template to kickstart our project:

 ```bash
 npm install -g wrangler
 npx wrangler generate my-slack-app
 ```

-You will see the following outputs on your terminal window:
+You will see the following outputs displayed in your terminal window:

 ```
 $ npx wrangler generate my-slack-app